Connector

 yield

-// Processing with ResultSet
+// Processing using ResultSet

 }